sagivnet/FactsService/README.md

 > Backend setup

-- Important: You need to have a valid .env file in folder /Backend Contatins:
+- Configurations: You need to have a file named: .env in folder Backend Contatins:

-> DB_URI        =  Atlas MongoDB Connection Credentials
+- DB_URI        =  Atlas MongoDB Connection Credentials
-> TOKEN_SECRET  =  A random string which is used as a Private Key for passwords RSA encryption
+- TOKEN_SECRET  =  A random string which is used as a Private Key for passwords RSA encryption

 ```shell
 $ cd Backend